How To Fix WSUS Application Pool Keeps Stopping

 An error occurred trying to connect to the wsus server.
-This error can happen doe a number of reasons.
+This error can happen for a number of reasons.
 Check connectivity with the server.
 Please contact your network administrator if the problem persists.

-Then a message asking to reset server node.
+Then a message asking to reset server node to try to connect to the server again.

 I opened Internet Information Services (IIS) on the server where WSUS is installed and I could see under ServerName \ Application Pools the WsusPool was in stopped status.
 I started the WsusPool application pool and I could open WSUS again.